openenclave/openenclave/doc/GettingStarted.md

 [...]
 ```

-To run valgrind-tets, add "**-D ExperimentalMemCheck**" to the ctest call.
+To run valgrind-tests, add "**-D ExperimentalMemCheck**" to the ctest call.
-Enclave tests all seem to fail today, though this suceeds:
+Enclave tests all seem to fail today, though this succeeds:

 ```
 build$ ctest -D ExperimentalMemCheck -R oeelf